stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

     future reserves of subsequent operations.
   - One or more `PAYMENT` operations depositing I's contribution to E.
   - One or more `PAYMENT` operations depositing R's contribution to E.
-  - One or more `PAYMENT` operations depositing R's reserves for each trustline on E to V.
+  - One or more `PAYMENT` operations depositing R's reserves to V, for each trustline on E that will be used to sponsor claimable balances at disbursement.

 #### Update

 To update the payment channel state, the participants: